-Their message was clear but life was full so I let that thought stay in the back of my mind.
-When a volunteer stayed one winter I had her scan 25 years of Issues.
-Then I found time to update the Musing column and rethink my website.
+My angel message was clear but I had created a full schedule of 'Things To Do,' but the thought stayed in the back of my mind.
+When a volunteer stayed for the winter I had her scan the 25 years Issues Magazine that I had saved.
+Eventually I found time to update the Musing column and rethought my website.